-iii.
-The percentage increase in median remuneration of employee in the Financial Year 2020-21 iv.
-The number of permanent employees on the rolls of Company as on 31st March, 2021 v.
-Average percentile increase already made in the salaries of employees other than the managerial personnel in the last Financial Year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if thereof and point out if there are any exceptional circumstances for increase in the managerial Remuneration.
+iv.
+Average percentile increase already made in the salaries of employees other than the managerial personnel in the last Financial Year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial Remuneration.